zidarsk8/ggrc-core/docs/source/frontend/overview.rst

         )

 This will set up an extension to be recognized by Flask.

-Asset hierarchies in extensions should follow the ggrc-core model: assets.yaml should define the bundles for dashboard-js, dashboard-templates, and dashboard-js-specs; The folder naming convention for these bundles (``assets/javascripts``, ``assets/mustache``, and ``assets/js_specs``, respectively) should be followed for each extension.
-An important caveat is that the assets bundler can only bundle one asset with a given path over all base folders, so you should avoid re-using paths known to exist in ggrc-core or other extensions (e.g. "mustache_helper.js" and "models/mixins.js" already exist in ggrc-core, so don't name your files the same as these).

 DB migrations should be set up in ``migrations/versions`` as in ggrc-core.
 Once the extension is created and the settings path added to